svnisa/SpotifyGeneratePlaylist/README.md

     * To Collect your Oauth Token, Visit this url here: [Get Oauth] and click the **Get Token** button, just like its displayed in the image below
     ![alt text](images/spotify_token.png)

-3) Enable Oauth For Youtube and add you client id into client_secrets.py file
-Ok this part is tricky but its worth it!
-Just follow the guide here [Set Up Youtube Oauth]
+3) Enable Oauth For Youtube and and download the client_secrets.json Ok this part is tricky but its worth it!
+Just follow the guide here [Set Up Youtube Oauth] !
+If you are having issues check this out [Oauth Setup 2] and this one too [Oauth Setup 3]

 4) Run the File
 `python3 create_playlist.py`
+you'll immediately see `Please visit this URL to authorize this application: <some long url>` click on it and log into your Google Account to collect the `authorization code`

+## Youtube Video
+Check out the youtube video about this project [Youtube Video]

 ## ToDo
 * Unit Test File